23655 Via Del Rio, Suite C

 Yorba Linda, CA 92887

-Sciatic pain can be one of the most debilitating conditions affecting your daily activities.
-It’s estimated that nearly 40% of people will experience sciatic pain at one point in their lives.
-In this post, we will define sciatic pain, list some of the most common causes, and provide solutions to how to resolve and avoid it.
+Sciatica can be one of the most debilitating and painful conditions.
+It’s estimated nearly 40% of people will experience sciatic pain at some point.
+In this post we’ll define sciatic pain, list some of the most common causes, and provide solutions for managing the pain.

 What Is Sciatica?

-Sciatica is a term that describes a painful condition caused by an irritated nerve that originates in the lumbar spine.
-The nerve is made up of 5 nerve roots that exit the spine to form the sciatic nerve.
-This sciatic nerve emerges through the hips and the buttocks, and extends down the back of both legs.
+Sciatica is a term that describes a painful condition caused by an irritated sciatic nerve.
+The sciatic nerve is made up of 5 nerve roots originating in the lumbar spine.
+These nerve roots exit the spine and combine together at the pelvis forming the largest nerve of the body.
+Once combined, the sciatic nerve emerges through the hips and the buttocks extending down the back of both legs.

-One of the most common causes of sciatic pain is the result of herniated or bulging discs that put pressure on the sciatic nerve.
+Some of the most common causes of sciatica include herniated or bulging discs applying pressure on the sciatic nerve.
 The pain often radiates down the back of the leg and can sometimes be confused as a hamstring strain.
 The pain can be either constant or intermittent and can result in numbness or tingling sensation in the leg.